Shivabajelan/Belly-Button-Biodiversity-Dashboard/README.md

 The dataset used in this project is sourced from: https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json

 # Installation
-1.Clone the repository.
+1. Clone the repository.
-2.Open the index.html file in a web browser.
+2. Open the index.html file in a web browser.

 # Usage
 Select an individual sample from the dropdown menu to explore its data.
-The dashboard will automatically update the visualizations with the selected sample's data.
+The dashboard will automatically update the visualisations with the selected sample's data.

 # Deployment
 This dashboard is deployed on GitHub Pages.